klwalker-sb/LUCinLA_stac/_sources/commandLine_bash.md

 (Unix)=
 # command line
 ================================================================================================================================
 Here are some basic Unix commands used in Bash.
 For more detailed instructions on working with bash-based systems, see the hpc-carpentry lessons for [navigating in bash](http://www.hpc-carpentry.org/hpc-shell/02-navigation/index.html) and [file manipulation in bash](http://www.hpc-carpentry.org/hpc-shell/03-files/index.html).
+See [here](BashScripting) for info on writing scripts in Bash.

 ## Basic Unix commands: